 The Kids’ Choice Award was launched in the fall of 2001, to increase cooperation between public and school libraries and to encourage children in grades 4, 5 and 6 to read.
 Librarians from public libraries and school library media centers seek input from students and choose fifteen titles.
 The Bridges Library System provides printed posters to participating public libraries and schools.
 Libraries and schools vote online.
 A PDF copy of the poster and bookmark is available.
-Online voting will become available online February 14 and close March 11, 2022.
+Online voting will become available online January 30 and close February 10, 2023.

-Check out our custom book list on TeachingBooks.net which features the 15 titles for 2021-2022.
+2022-2023 Kids’ Choice List.
 Printed posters and bookmarks are available in limited quantities.
 Check with your public library!
 Digital copies of the materials are also available including a poster and bookmark.

 How do I request a book from the Kids’ Choice list?

 Place a hold on any Kids’ Choice title and pick up at any Jefferson or Waukesha County public library location or via www.cafelibraries.org!
 Book descriptions can be found in the online catalog by clicking on the book title and then “Details.”
 You can also check your elementary school library for these titles.

 The committee analyzes the list of nominated titles and selects titles that will meet a wide range of readers.

 How do I vote for my favorite book(s)?

 Kids who read 3 or more of the books can vote for their favorite starting Jan.
 30-Feb.
 10, 2023.
 Please note that specific voting dates may be determined by school/library partners.
 The winners, the books that Jefferson and Waukesha Counties’ Kids love to read (including the winner and 2 honorable mentions), will be announced on February 14.